The Top 12 Items I Recommend For Any Disaster

 12 Top Emergency Preparedness Items | via www.foodstoragemoms.comMy last four items:

 9. Goal Zero Yeti 1250 can power my Bosch Bread Mixer-this is critical for me.
-I can make bread by hand, but if I need make large batches for a group this will be a blessing.
+I can make bread by hand, but if I need to make large batches for a group this will be a blessing.

 10. Portable Washing Machine which is two 6-gallon buckets, one with holes drilled in the bottom placed inside another 6-gallon bucket.
 The holes will drain the small loads of laundry.
 Then I can rinse them in the same buckets.
 The excess water can be used for Portable toilets.

 12. A Sun Oven is a second way to cook my meals.
-This can be main dishes, bread, brownies, beans. and macaroni, etc. Sun Oven post by Food Storage Moms
+This can be main dishes, bread, brownies, beans, and macaroni, etc. Sun Oven post by Food Storage Moms

 I am telling you this so you can see that I live on a very tight budget……most people could or would not live on the amount of income I use each month in my budget.
 I hope this helps you find a small way to be prepared for the unexpected.
 Just start with a few items…you do not need to buy a pallet of food to be prepared, in my opinion.
 One extra can a week to add to your pantry will make all the difference if someone in your family becomes unemployed or if your neighborhood has a natural disaster or unforeseen emergency.